Jack Suwinski Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.1 K/9, which ranks 11th in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.

-- The Reds have a 5.41 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA among all MLB pitching staffs (5.36).

-- Reds pitchers combine to rank 11th in baseball in home runs given up (20 total, 1.1 per game).
+- Reds pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Weaver gets the call to start for the Reds, his first this season.
+- Ashcraft gets the start for the Reds, his fourth of the season.
+He is 2-0 with a 1.42 ERA and 17 strikeouts in 19 2/3 innings pitched.

-- The 29-year-old righty came out of the bullpen and threw 2/3 innings in his last appearance on Wednesday against the Tampa Bay Rays.
+- His most recent appearance came out of the bullpen on Thursday when the right-hander threw 2/3 innings against the Pittsburgh Pirates while giving up hits.

-- Over his 26 appearances last season he finished with a 6.56 ERA and a 1.822 WHIP, putting together a 1-1 record.

 © 2023 Data Skrive.
 All rights reserved.